MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-teams.md

 ## Configure team areas and iterations

-Many Agile tools depend on the area and iteration paths that are configured for the team.
-To learn more about configuring team areas and iterations, see [About teams and Agile tools](about-teams-and-settings.md).
+Many Agile tools rely on the team's configured area and iteration paths.
+For more information, see [About teams and Agile tools](about-teams-and-settings.md).

-Once project administrators [add area paths](set-area-paths.md) and [iteration paths](set-iteration-paths-sprints.md) for a project, team administrators can select the area and iteration paths associated with their team.
-These settings affect many Agile tools available to the team.
+After project administrators add the project's area and iteration paths using [set area paths](set-area-paths.md) and [Set iteration paths](set-iteration-paths-sprints.md), team administrators can choose the relevant area and iteration paths for their team.
+These settings influence a wide range of Agile tools that the team can access.

 :::image type="content" source="media/manage-iterations-areas.png" alt-text="Screenshot of Iterations and areas highlighted.":::